 Model the Behavior You Want Your Children to Follow

 For example, I connected with each child as we “re-did” the flower pot activity.
 I explained what our goal as a group was (to put flowers safely into the flower pot) and how to do it (“gently place your hands on the outside of the pot, like this,” etc.).
-They were better able to mimic me when they saw what I was doing and what cooperative, thoughtful behavior looked like in action.
+They could better mimic me when they saw what I was doing and what cooperative, thoughtful behavior looked like in action.

 Be Clear About Expectations

-Sometimes we overlook the fact that children don’t know what is expected of them.
+Sometimes we overlook that children don’t know what is expected of them.
 While it seems straightforward to us as adults that you don’t rip flowers off of their stems, to a child, this may be an exciting or interesting way to learn more about a flower (and there may be a good time and place for letting children do just that).

 Be Clear About Consequences